 Since warm weather brings more people out on the road, you will likely see more traffic than you did over the winter.
 This means defensive driving can be a tremendous asset and help you avoid potentially expensive accidents and serious injuries.

 Defensive driving means operating your vehicle as safely as possible free from distractions, anticipating the actions of other drivers nearby, and staying alert for changing road conditions.
-If you find yourself in a car accident due to another’s negligence, schedule a free consultation with a car accident lawyer in your area.
-The car accident lawyers of Fang Law Firm offer free consultations in Denver, CO.
+If you find yourself in a car accident due to another’s negligence, schedule a free consultation with a Denver car accident lawyer in your area.
+The Denver personal injury attorneys of Fang Accident Lawyers offer free consultations in Denver, CO.

 Spring driving may pose some serious challenges, but you can avoid accidents by tending to your vehicle, driving safely, and knowing how to handle inclement weather.